 Wintertime Fun in the Kennebec Valley

-Whether you’re looking for a full day of fun out in the snow or a quick activity to refresh your spirit, the Kennebec Valley has you covered.
+The snow is falling once again here in Maine's Kennebec Valley, and we can't help but get excited by all winter adventures that await.
+This perfect, powdery snow bodes well for snowshoeing, skiing, skating, sledding, and even snow tubing.
+Whether you’re looking for a full day of fun out in the snow or a quick activity to refresh your spirit, Maine's Kennebec Valley has you covered.

-Down the road from Lake George, you’ll discover Eaton Mountain, a small, family-oriented winter resort.
+All season long, Lake George is a perfect spot for skiing and snowshoeing, with groomed trails on the east side of the park.
+Just down the road from the park, you’ll discover Eaton Mountain, a small, family-oriented winter resort.
 Hit the lower bowl for skiing and tubing, then stop at the ski lodge to warm up by the woodstove and enjoy a bite to eat at the full-service snack bar.